Tony Loughlan

-Tony Loughlan (born 19 January 1970) is a English retired footballer who played as a midfielder.
-He has held senior coaching positions at Sunderland, Watford and Ipswich Town under Roy Keane.
+Tony Loughlan (born 19 January 1970) is an English professional football coach and former player who played as a midfielder.
+He is currently first team coach at Premier League club Nottingham Forest.

 Playing career

 Loughlan began his career in the youth team at Leicester City but failed to turn professional and, instead, dropped into non-league football with Leicester United.

 In August 1989, Loughlan and teammate Neil Lyne were signed by Nottingham Forest; the transfer would later be highlighted in the 1997 Premier League report of Rick Parry, Robert Reid QC and Steve Coppell on bung culture in football.
 Brian Clough and Ron Fenton would later be charged with misconduct by the FA over the affair though the charges against Clough were later dropped.
 Loughlan made his debut for Forest against Wimbledon on 30 March 1991; he scored after just 36 seconds.
 He would make one further league appearance before injury blighted his progress and he was released at the end of the 1992–1993 season.

 In the summer of 1993 he joined Kettering Town, a club his father John had played for in the 1970s.
 In October 1993, he returned to the Football League with Lincoln City, marking his debut on 30 October 1993 with the only goal as Lincoln defeated Rochdale at Spotland for the first time in 26 years.
 Once again, he struggled with injury and left Lincoln at the end of the season.

 He linked up with Dundalk for the 1994–95 season, picking up a League of Ireland winner's medal as Dermot Keely's side captured the title on the final day of the season with a 2–0 win over Galway United.
 He returned to England, joining Hinckley Town at the beginning of the 1995–96 season.
 After another spell on the sidelines due to injury, he joined Corby Town in December 1996 where he remained for over a season before injuries forced him into retirement.